narendrajava1/springboot-redis-docker/README.md

 SET (Setting a Key)
 127.0.0.1:6379> SET foo "Hello World"
-OK // setting a key,
+OK // setting a key

 GET (Getting a Key)
 127.0.0.1:6379> GET foo
-"Hello World" // getting a key,
+"Hello World" // getting a key

 DEL (Deleting a Key)
 127.0.0.1:6379> GET foo
 "Hello World" // getting a key

 127.0.0.1:6379> DEL foo
 (integer) 1 // key just got deleted

 127.0.0.1:6379> GET foo
 (nil) // since key is deleted therefore, result is nil.

 SETEX (Setting a key with an expiry)
 127.0.0.1:6379> SETEX foo 40 "I said, Hello World!"
-OK // key has been set with 40 seconds as expiration TTL (Total Time left for a key that has a timeout) 127.0.0.1:6379> TTL foo
+OK // key has been set with 40 seconds as expiration

+TTL (Total Time left for a key that has a timeout) 127.0.0.1:6379> TTL foo
 (integer) 36 // 36 seconds left to timeout

 PERSIST (Removing the timeout from key) 127.0.0.1:6379> PERSIST foo
-(integer) 1 // turning the key from volatile to persistent (key won't expire) RENAME (Renaming the current existing key) 127.0.0.1:6379> RENAME foo bar
+(integer) 1 // turning the key from volatile to persistent (key won't expire)

+RENAME (Renaming the current existing key) 127.0.0.1:6379> RENAME foo bar
 OK // renaming the key 'foo' as bar

 FLUSHALL (Flushing everything so far saved) 127.0.0.1:6379> flushall
 OK // just got flushed

 So that was just the introductory part of what you can do with Redis.
 Redis is extremely powerful and even I am also using on daily basis for faster performance of data being transmitted between the applications.
 In short, Redis is cool.